aardappel/lobster/docs/source/implementation_wasm.md

 // A list of 0 local types,
 bw.AddCode({}, "main", false);
-// Refers to data segment 0 at offset 0 below.
+// Refer to data segment 0 at offset 0 below.
 This emits an i32.const
 // instruction, whose immediate value will get relocated to refer to the
 // data correctly.
 bw.EmitI32ConstDataRef(0, 0);